urth-inc/metatell_plugin_template/AdditionalToolbarButton/README.md

 3. update package.json to add metadata

-Update the package.json file to add metadata about the custom toolbar button.
-The metadata includes the name, description, and icon of the custom toolbar button.
+Update the package.json file to add metadata about the additional toolbar button.
+The metadata includes the name, description, and icon of the additional toolbar button.

 You can update the following fields to the package.json file: